- Acoustic Guitar

 My personal Guarantee is I will save you hours and possibly years of your time with the knowledge I’ve obtained over the course of the 23 years I’ve played music.
 I’ve had students come in that taught themselves or took lessons elsewhere tell me, “I learned more in this one lesson than I did the last four years!”
 That’s what I want to hear, I don’t want to see you struggle.

 I don’t have a canned method that’s the same for each student.
 Different Goals require different approaches, and that is why you need an instructor knowledgeable about a variety of methods.

-Wednesdays and Sundays I’m in the Roswell/Sandy Springs area; inquire about times available.
+Tuesdays, Wednesdays, Thursdays and Sundays I’m in the Roswell/Sandy Springs area; inquire about times available.
+Tuesdays are open after 1pm.
+Inquire about other days.
 Rates-$65 per hour lesson, $33 per 30 minute lesson.

 I teach online Banjo, Mandolin, Guitar and Music Theory Lessons via webcam using the Skype or Google Hangout programs.
 These lessons are ideal for those living in remote areas, and those with no access to an instructor.
 I have students worldwide-Canada/Thailand/England/Australia.
 For detailed information about Online Lessons visit this page here (-Please note Discounts for students who purchase bulk lessons)